wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 For Emacs users, add (setq require-final-newline t) to your .emacs or .emacs.d/init.el file.

 For Android Studio, RubyMine, PyCharm, and other IntelliJ, set “Ensure line feed at file end on Save” under “Editor.”

-For Atom, you’re also all set out of the box.
-Keep that via the Whitespace plugin.

 For VS Code, set <tt>"files.insertFinalNewline": true</tt>.